PersonaBox

 Start with your goal, not the tool.
 Here are three common starting points and where they lead:

-"I need a CHANGELOG.md or GitHub Release notes from my PRs"
+"I need a CHANGELOG.md or GitHub Release notes for engineering"

 Use